-Traditional Scottish Shortbread Cookies has always been one of my favorite cookies.
-Made with four simple ingredients, flour, butter, sugar and salt, these crumbly, buttery, delicious shortbread cookies will be a sweet treat your whole family will love!
+Traditional Scottish Shortbread Cookies have always been one of my favorite cookies.
+Made with four simple ingredients: flour, butter, sugar, and salt, these crumbly, buttery, delicious shortbread cookies will be a sweet treat your whole family will love!

-There are lots of shortbread recipes on the internet but not all of them are Scottish Shortbread recipes, and there is a difference.
+There are many shortbread recipes on the internet, but not all of them are Scottish Shortbread recipes, and there is a difference.
 Trust me when I tell you this is the best shortbread cookie recipe you’ll ever make.

 Ingredients to make Scottish Shortbread

-Let’s start by gathering the simple ingredients we need to make Traditional Scottish Shortbread.
+Let’s start by gathering the simple ingredients we need to make our Traditional Scottish Shortbread Recipe.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting up your ingredients ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.